How To SEO Your Own Website

 Utilize Image Name for Your Own Website Ranking

 Most seo experts will tell you that Google cannot understand image content, therefore image alt tags should be utilized for better Google rankings since image alt attributes are text based.
 Although you should name your images with keywords you are targeting, you should do so without spamming image names and image alt attributes.
 With bit of practice, not only you can use images to communicate your message, you can also fully utilize image names and image alt attributes for seo purposes.
+Images can further be optimized by using title attributes as well as attaching an EXIT meta data to give additional cues to Google (visit learn more about HTML image rankings).

 Use Keywords Throughout Your Web Copy